sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 ##### Making visual links and creating notes:
 - The arrows that connect cards in canvas are only visual, they do not create wiki links in your vault.
 - You can make a wiki link inside a card or note it will create a note of that title in your vault!
-- you can also create new notes while inside canvas, using the note button and it will create it in your vault
+- You can also create new notes while inside canvas, using the note button and it will create it in your vault.

+##### Lets see how this works!

 ---
 # 2 Community plugins
+#G

 Community plugins are made and maintained by other people than obsidian, and provide the vast majority of its flexibility.
 Depending on how complex the plugin is, there will be different levels of setting up that need to be done.
 Here we will briefly show three different levels of complexity and some setting up, to get you used to what you may need to do for other plugins you want to setup.